GetJobber/atlantis/docs/README.md

   - `docx/`
     - Any components internal to the documention viewer itself.

-When installing dependancies be sure to install them relative to the appropriate sub package.
+When installing dependencies be sure to install them relative to the appropriate sub package.
 For example if you want to use package `foo` in a component you would run `npm install foo` from within the `components` directory.